openstreetmap/iD/CONTRIBUTING.md

 iD will be built to the `dist` directory.
 This directory is self-contained; you can copy it into the public directory of your webserver to deploy iD.

 ## Licensing

 iD is available under the [ISC License](https://opensource.org/licenses/ISC).
 Some of the libraries it uses are under different licenses.
 If you're contributing to iD, you're contributing ISC Licensed code.

 ## Submitting Changes

-Let's say that you've thought of a great improvement to iD - a change that turns everything red (please do not do this, we like colors other than red).
+We like when people get involved! iD is a busy project, and it helps the maintainers if you first open an issue to ask whether an idea makes sense, instead of surprising us with a pull request.

-In your local copy, make a branch for this change:
+In your local copy, make a branch for this change using a descriptive branch name:

-    git checkout -b make-red
+    git checkout -b fix-the-thing

 Make your changes to source files under `modules/`.
 The `iD.js` and `iD.min.js` files in this project are autogenerated - don't edit them.

-So let's say you've changed `modules/ui/confirm.js`.

-1. Try it out locally.
+1. Try your change locally.
 Run `npm start` and visit `localhost:8080` in a browser.
 2. Run lint and tests with `npm test`
 3. Commit your changes with an informative commit message
 4. [Submit a pull request](https://help.github.com/articles/using-pull-requests) to the `openstreetmap/iD` project.